| Common name: | Feral pig |

 Feral pigs can have major effects on our native flora and fauna, threatening biodiversity.
 They eat the tops of native plants and dig up their roots, resulting in the decline of some species.
 Pig rooting (digging in the soil for roots to eat) can decrease the diversity of seedlings and saplings and dramatically reduce leaf cover on the forest floor.

-Vegetation forms around 70% of a pig’s diet; however, they are opportunistic omnivores (eat both plants and animals) and also feed on many native invertebrates, native land snails, and large quantities of native earthworms.
-They are also a threat to rural properties, as they root up pastural land and have been known to kill and eat lambs.
+Vegetation is around 70% of a pig’s diet; however, they are opportunistic omnivores (eat both plants and animals) and also feed on many native invertebrates, native land snails and large quantities of native earthworms.
+They are also a threat to rural properties, as they root up pastoral land and have been known to kill and eat lambs.

 Feral pigs are managed as pests under the Wild Animal Control Act 1977.
 They can be hunted as a resource, but their control is necessary to prevent damage to native ecosystems, and it is illegal to release them into the wild without a permit.

 To improve and prevent further damage to indigenous ecosystems, feral pigs are in the site-led programme of the Otago Regional Pest Management Plan (2019–2029).
-The Dunedin site-led areas include West Harbour — Mt Cargill, Quarantine and Goat islands — and Otago Peninsula.
+The site-led areas are Dunedin's West Harbour (including Mt Cargill, Quarantine island and Goat island) and Otago Peninsula.

 To achieve this, ORC takes a lead role in supporting the goals of community groups and agencies in site-led areas in relation to feral pigs.
 This may be through advice, education, funding, or requiring landowners to undertake control when needed.